CANDELbio/multitool/README.md

 # License

-Relased under Apache 2 license.
+Released under Apache 2 license.
 See the [LICENSE](LICENSE.md) file for details.